Most serious charges in the Penn State hazing case were dismissed

 During the course of the preliminary hearing, which began in June, Centre County prosecutors and defense attorneys sniped and bickered — causing the judge to threaten to throw out both sides from the courtroom.

-Prosecutors painted the fraternity brothers as pressuring their pledges to drink at dangerous levels, while defense attorneys said their various clients didn't know the full extent of what happened that night and Piazza wasn't forced to consume alcohol after the initial pledge ritual.
+Prosecutors painted the fraternity brothers "savages" who pressured their pledges to drink at dangerous levels, while defense attorneys said their various clients didn't know the full extent of what happened that night and Piazza wasn't forced to consume alcohol after the initial pledge ritual.

-"Yes, there's excessive drinking on college campuses," defense attorney Theodore Simon, who represents one of the eight who were facing felony charges, argued Thursday.
+"Yes, there's excessive drinking on college campuses," Simon argued Thursday.
 "That does not transform it into criminal behavior."

 On Wednesday, Tim Bream, the fraternity's live-in adviser and a Penn State Athletics employee, testified that although he lived in the house, he went to bed before any of the activities leading to Piazza's death occurred and he was more of a "guidance counselor" than an "overlord."